1adore1/line-bounce-game/README.md

 ### Overview

-The Line Bounce project is a computer vision game built using Python, OpenCV, and MediaPipe.
-The game involves bouncing a ball off a line drawn between two index fingers tracked via webcam.
+This project demonstrates a simple hand-tracking game where ball is bouncing off the line drawn between two index fingers.
-The ball moves in real-time, and the player uses their fingers to control the line, trying to hit the ball to keep it bouncing.
-The score increments every time the ball collides with the line.

 ### Installation
 1. Clone the repository: